 Add Peppers and Onions

 Diced bell peppers and onions can be added to your fried potatoes.
 I call these potatoes O’Brien though.
 I make this version as breakfast potatoes.
 They go perfectly with omelets and our meal-prep egg bagel sandwiches.

 - Use plenty of oil.
+I always have at least 1/4″ of oil on the bottom of the pan.
 The amount of oil absorbs in fried potatoes has nothing to do with the amount of oil used.
 It’s the temperature of the oil that affects it.